 KTH Sustainability Office

 The KTH Sustainability Office coordinates the Environmental management system for KTH and works to integrate sustainable development within all levels of strategic and operational activities.
-The Vice President for Sustainable Development leads the integration within education, research and collaboration, and the integration into operation and facilities is led by the Environmental Manager.
-An academic reference group for sustainable development advises the Vice President and the KTH Sustainability Office regarding the integration of sustainable development.
-This group also appoints faculty from all KTH Schools to review the ESD proposals.
+The Vice President for Sustainable Development leads the integration within education, research and collaboration, and the integration into operation and facilities is led by the Sustainability Manager.